qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 with side-effects](http://sonic.wikia.com/wiki/Item_Box#List_of_power-ups),
 *Mario* games tend more towards costumes (that look like [miscellaneous objects](https://www.mariowiki.com/List_of_power-ups) until used).
-In both of these cases, and some others, power-ups are treated by the game design as a prize, and a bit of relief: Find them, and things get a bit easier for a while.
+In both of these cases, and some others, power-ups are treated by the game design as **a prize, and a bit of relief**: find them, and things get a bit easier for a while.

-On the other hand, *Kirby* games (for example) treat power-ups more like equipment.
-They're not required, but they're not hidden prizes, either: You can find them all over the place, there's a wide variety of powers, and you only rarely need to have any specific one (usually for optional challenges, where the challenge is "how do I get to this place without losing this power" rather
+On the other hand, *Kirby* games (for example) treat power-ups more like equipment. **They're not required, but they're not hidden prizes, either**: you can find them all over the place, there's a wide variety of powers, and you only rarely need to have any specific one (usually for optional challenges, where the challenge is "how do I get to this place without losing this power" rather